deep blue and purple flowing shapes

 Key Insights

-The real‑time data revealed significant improvement potential:
+The real-time data revealed significant improvement potential across four areas:

 a blue and black background with a light at the end of it

-Actions and Improvement
+Actions and Improvements

 a dark blue background with wavy shapes